ArveVM/Nordpool_additional_cost/README.md

 32. price for tarnsport, broker and subsidized spot

 <br />

 # Requirements
-1. Must have Nordpool or Priceanalyzer installed, both use same method of adding additional_Cost so they can piggyback on the cost-calculation this template (hopfully) can provide
+1. Must have Nordpool or Priceanalyzer installed, both use same method of adding additional_cost so they can piggyback on the cost-calculation this template (hopfully) can provide
 2. HACS to get updates
 3. Community focus on updating
    - There are many different countrys with separate cost-structures, and

 <br />

 # Installation
 Install this in HACS or download the nordpool_additional_cost.jinja from this repository and place the files into your config\custom_templates directory.

 PS: you need to enable HACS-experimental features (to enable downloading templates) and then select "template" when adding repository.

 <br />

 # How to use:

 Create a Priceanalyzer or a Nordpool-sensor with the following as additional cost